Skip to content

 The Elm architecture, or Model-View-Update (MVU), is a simple yet powerful pattern for structuring applications.
 It has gained popularity due to its simplicity, maintainability, and robustness.
 However, despite its advantages, the Elm architecture has not been widely adopted in the Blazor community.

 Blazor, as a framework, is flexible and allows for various design patterns to be implemented, including MVU.
-However, there hasn't been a straightforward way to implement the Elm architecture in Blazor - until now.
+However, there hasn't been a straightforward way to implement the Elm architecture in Blazor — leaving developers to manage complex component state with ad-hoc patterns that are hard to test and reason about.

 Core Features